Racism at work: how to stop discrimination in the workplace

 The full idiom is ‘a bad apple spoils the bunch’ – the entire barrel is ruined and should, therefore, be discarded.
 As such, we must consider any racism in the workplace as a symptom of the systems in place.

-Acts of racism are often facilitated by the business, and only by reviewing the entire ‘barrel’ can we ensure there are no ‘bad apples’ that are allowed to infect the whole.
+Acts of racism are often facilitated or allowed by the business, and only by reviewing the entire ‘barrel’ can we ensure there are no ‘bad apples’ that are allowed to infect the whole.

 Listen to groups that are or may be discriminated against